Below is the list of holds and fees categories in Terminal49 and their definitions:

 Fees

-Demurrage - charged by the terminal and accrues each day the container remains at the terminal beyond the Last Free Day (LFD).
-The terminal typically gives 4 to 5 free business days (2 days for refrigerated containers, reefers) of storage at their yard.
+Demurrage - charged by the Terminal and accrues each day the container remains at the Terminal beyond the Last Free Day (LFD).
+The Terminal typically gives 4 to 5 free business days (2 days for refrigerated containers and reefers) of storage at their yard.

-Other - type of fee that terminal does delineate but we don’t have a category for a specific fee.
+Other - type of fee that the Terminal does delineate, but we don’t have a category for a specific fee.

-Total - type of fee that terminal does not delineate what fees are for.
+Total - type of fee that the Terminal does not delineate what fees are for.

 Did this answer your question?